dt-code-club/site/srv/index.md

 ## Meetings

-Club meetings are held each Thursday in Mr. Taylor's computer lab, room 305.
+Club meetings are held each Thursday at lunch in Mr. Taylor's computer lab, room 305.
-Our meetings start at 11:55;
-please eat before you come,
-as eating is not permitted at the computers!

 Due to COVID-19 restrictions and a limited number of seats, we may unfortunately have to turn away students if too many people show up.
-If you are turned away,
-just let us know and
-we can gladly reserve a seat for you the next week!
+If you are turned away, just let us know and we can gladly reserve a seat for you the next week!

 Generally, each meeting begins with a lesson explaining the fundamental concepts of the topic,